-Can Niplette help your Inverted Nipples?
-Read about this non-surgical solution
+Can Niplette treat your Inverted Nipples?
+Read about this non-surgical option

-You can try to draw out your nipples by using home remedies and manually stimulating them using the Hoffman technique.
-If that doesn’t work out for you, you could consider a more effective non-surgical treatment with the Niplette.
-The Niplette is a painless and inexpensive option to fix inverted nipples without surgery.
+Just as breasts come in different colours, shapes, and sizes, so do nipples.
+They can be protruding, flat, or even inverted.
+Having flat or inverted nipples is actually very common.
+Flat or inverted nipples are usually not a cause of worry if they’ve always been that way.
+They can, however, be cosmetically unsatisfying.
+They may also make breastfeeding difficult.
+You can try to draw out your nipples using home remedies and manually stimulating them using the Hoffman technique.
+If that doesn’t work out for you, you might want to consider a different non-surgical treatment with the Niplette.
+The Niplette is an option to treat inverted nipples without surgery.

 What are inverted nipples?

-Nipples are located at the center of your breasts and are attached to the glands which produce milk (your mammary glands).
+Nipples are located at the centre of your breasts and are attached to the glands that produce milk (your mammary glands).
 The areola is the pigmented skin that surrounds your nipples.
 Together, your nipple and areola form the NAC (nipple-areola complex).

 Having short milk ducts can result in flat or inverted nipples.
 If your nipples are not raised above the level of your areola and instead lay evenly against it, then you have flat nipples.
 If they pull inwards instead of outwards, even after being stimulated, then you have inverted nipples.
-Around 10% of women have at least one flat or inverted nipple, so you should know you’re not alone in this.
+Around 10% of women have at least one flat or inverted nipple.

 Even though flat nipples may look different, they should function the same, even during breastfeeding.
 In some cases, however, it might be more difficult for your baby to latch on to your breasts and breastfeed if your nipples don’t stick out.